zehicle/kubernetes/README.md

-# Kubernetes Barclamp for OpenCrowbar #
+# Kubernetes Barclamp for DigitalRebar #

-A Barclamp for OpenCrowbar that provides the ability to create a Kubernetes deployment.
+A Barclamp for DigitalRebar that provides the ability to create a Kubernetes deployment.

 # Install

 Read this whole paragraph, please.

-1. The install script takes the same parameters as the core opencrowbar install.sh script.
-That can be found [here](https://github.com/opencrowbar/core/blob/develop/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md).
+1. The install script takes the same parameters as the core digitalrebar install.sh script.
+That can be found [here](https://github.com/digitalrebar/core/blob/develop/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md).

 2. yum install -y curl

 3. `curl -sL --user "RACKN_ID:RACKN_PSWD"
    https://raw.githubusercontent.com/rackn/kubernetes/develop/tools/kubernetes-install.sh | source /dev/stdin --develop`

-3. Optional: You may run other opencrowbar install scripts as needed.
+3. Optional: You may run other digitalrebar install scripts as needed.

-4. cd /opt/opencrowbar/core/
+4. cd /opt/digitalrebar/core/

 5. ./production.sh &lt;FQDN of the admin node&gt;